MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 ## Test the AD FS sign-in

-The easiest way to test AD FS is by using the IdpInitiatedSignon.aspx page.
+The easiest way to test AD FS is by using the IdpInitiatedSignOn.aspx page.
 To do that, you must enable the IdpInitiatedSignOn on the AD FS properties.

 To check if you have the IdpInitiatedSignOn property enabled: